bennylow513-bit/lmao/README.md

 - Message: I want to cancel my membership
 ```

+**2. Live two-way chat** — once a handoff opens, the bot relays messages directly between the customer and Customer Service staff:

+- Customer messages are forwarded to the assigned CS chat.
+- CS staff reply simply by replying in their Telegram chat, or with the backup command `/reply <chat_id> <message>`.
+- Either side can end the session; staff can close with `/close` or by typing `close`.
+- Messages containing blocked/offensive words are filtered and not relayed.

 ---

 ### Nearest Outlet Recommendation

-Users can type their location, postal code, MRT station, or area and the bot recommends the likely nearest outlet.
+Users can type their location, postal code, MRT station, or area, and the bot recommends the likely nearest outlet.
+Outlet-matching rules can be customised via `knowledge.txt`.

 ---

+### Live Class Schedule (Mindbody)

+The bot can fetch live class schedule information for outlets directly from Mindbody schedule widgets, so users can ask about upcoming classes.

+> *Review note:* Confirm which outlets have working Mindbody widgets configured before relying on this in production.

+---

 ### Multilingual Support

 The bot detects the user's language and replies accordingly.
 Supported languages include English, Chinese, Malay, Tamil, Thai, Japanese, Korean, Portuguese, Spanish, and French.
-Singlish and common typos are also handled gracefully.
+Singlish and common typos are handled gracefully.

 ---

+### Opt-Out / Opt-In

+Users can stop follow-up messages by sending `STOP` (and similar phrases like `unsubscribe`, `remove me`).
+They can opt back in with `START` or `subscribe`.
+Opt-out status is stored in the file named by `OPT_OUT_FILE`.

+---

+### Inactivity Handling

+If a conversation goes quiet, a background checker sends a warning after `INACTIVITY_WARNING_SECONDS` and closes the session after `INACTIVITY_CLOSE_SECONDS`.
+The checker runs automatically.

+---

 ### Chatlog System

-All conversations are saved in two formats:
+All conversations are logged.
+Storage destinations:

+- **Google Sheet** — primary destination when configured (see [Environment Variables](#environment-variables))
+- **Local files** — only when `CHATLOG_LOCAL_ENABLED=true`:
-- `chat_logs.jsonl` — main log file (flat)
+  - `chat_logs.jsonl` — flat log file
   - `chatlogs/` — per-customer log files (by chat ID)

-Optionally synced to a Google Sheet (see [Environment Variables](#environment-variables)).
+Sensitive content is lightly redacted before storage: email addresses, OTP/password/CVV phrases, and long numeric strings (9+ digits) are masked.

 Example log entry: